ISSA Nutritionist Study Guide

 This is often not considered by people, but it works to play many vital roles in the body.

-The lymph nodes are some of the main organs in the system, and they work to remove the foreign particles and filter stuff in circulation within the body.
+The lymph nodes are some of the main organs in the system, and they work to remove foreign particles and filter stuff in circulation within the body.

 Lymphocytes are what consume and destroy the foreign bacteria and viruses we have invading our system.